beginning of content

 What is avoidant personality disorder?

-Avoidant personality disorder (AVPD) is a personality disorder.
-People with AVPD often have a long history of feeling inadequate (not enough) and are very sensitive to what others think about them.
+Avoidant personality disorder (AVPD) is a 'Cluster C' personality disorder.
+People with AVPD often have a long history of feeling inadequate (not enough or inferior to others).
+They are very sensitive to what others think about them.

 What are the symptoms of avoidant personality disorder?

 A personality disorder is a long-term pattern of behaviour, thinking and emotions.
-It causes distress and makes it difficult to function in everyday life.
+It causes distress and makes it difficult to function to your potential in everyday life.
+The feelings and behaviours form part of your normal self and are there all the time.

-People with personality disorders find it hard to change their behaviour or adapt to different situations.
-You may have trouble forming positive relationships with others or keeping a job.
+People with personality disorders find it hard to change their behaviour or adapt to different situations without awareness and support

-Many people have some of these traits but are still able to function normally.
+Many people have some of these traits but can still function normally.
 These people do not have a personality disorder.

 What causes avoidant personality disorder?